Cinnamon roll: Origins

 Arab spice traders introduced the Sri Lankan cinnamon spice to Europe.
 The origin of cinnamon rolls is unknown, but might be in Byzantium.

 The oldest recorded recipes for cinnamon rolls are from Germany in the 16th century.
-Cinnamon rolls spread from Germany to Scandinavia, introduced to Norway from Hanseatic traders through the port city of Bergen where it would become known as the skillingsbolle (lit. shilling bun), with the modern Swedish kanelbulle (lit. cinnamon bun) being created after the First World War.
+Cinnamon rolls spread from Germany to Scandinavia, introduced to Norway from Hanseatic traders through the port city of Bergen where they would become known as the skillingsbolle (lit. shilling bun), with the modern Swedish kanelbulle (lit. cinnamon bun) being created after the First World War.
 They spread to the United States with German immigrants.

 Size

 The size of a cinnamon roll varies from place to place, but many vendors supply a smaller size about 5 cm in diameter and a larger size about 10 cm to a side.
 One of the larger varieties can be found in Finland, called korvapuusti (lit. 'a 'cuff on the ear, fig. "pulling someone's ear for disciplining"), where it can be up to 20 cm in diameter and weigh up to 200 g.

 Haga, a district in Gothenburg, Sweden, has very large cinnamon rolls.
 These cinnamon rolls are called hagabullar or Queen of the Kitchen.
 Hagabullar are usually 30 cm or more in diameter and are, despite their size, not considered a communal roll.